saracuriel/VP-Onboarding-Doc/level_1/properties/biobanks.rst

 	  - Gives an indication of the part of the population covered by this patient registry.
 This field must have 1 of the following values: "National", "International", "Regional" or "European".
 String
 	  - | ejprd:populationCoverage
 	* - **Language**
 	  - An ISO 639-1 two-letter code for the languages this patient registry is provided in.
 Example: en indicates that this patient registry is available in English.
 The range is an xsd:string.
-The ISO language codes can be found at: `https://id.loc.gov/vocabulary/iso639-1.html <https://id.loc.gov/vocabulary/iso639-1.html>`_ and an example: `http://id.loc.gov/vocabulary/iso639-1/en <http://id.loc.gov/vocabulary/iso639-1/en>`_
+The ISO language codes can be found at: `ISO639-1 <https://id.loc.gov/vocabulary/iso639-1.html>`_ and `an example <http://id.loc.gov/vocabulary/iso639-1/en>`_.
 	  - | dcterms:language